-For tests performed where we have an agreed upon reimbursement rate or we are able to make a reasonable estimate of reimbursement at the time delivery is complete, such as in the case of Medicare and certain other payers, we recognize the related revenue upon delivery of a patient report to the prescribing physician based on the established billing rate less contractual and other adjustments to arrive at the amount that we expect to collect.
-We determine the amount we expect to collect based on a per payer, per contract or agreement basis.
+For tests performed where we have an agreed upon reimbursement rate or we can estimate of the amount we will ultimately receive at the time delivery is complete, such as in the case of Medicare and certain other payers, we recognize the related revenue upon delivery of a patient report to the prescribing physician based on the established billing rate less contractual and other adjustments to arrive at the amount that we expect to ultimately receive based on a per payer, per contract or agreement basis.
 The expected amount is typically lower than, if applicable, the agreed upon reimbursement amount due to several factors, such as the amount of patient co-payments, the existence of secondary payers and claim denials.
-In other situations, where we are not able to make a reasonable estimate of reimbursement, we recognize revenue upon the earlier of receipt of third-party payer notification of payment or when cash is received.
-Incremental revenue as a result of a new payer meeting our revenue recognition criteria in the three months ended March 31, 2015 was approximately \$285,000.
+In other situations, where we are cannot estimate the amount that will ultimately be received, we recognize revenue upon the earlier of receipt of third-party payer notification of payment or when cash is received.
+Incremental accrued revenue as a result of additional payer(s) meeting our revenue recognition criteria in the three and nine months ended September 30, 2015 was approximately \$0.1 million and \$0.6 million, respectively.
 Upon ultimate collection, the amount received from Medicare and commercial payers where reimbursement was estimated is compared to previous estimates and the contractual allowance is adjusted accordingly.
 Our ability to increase our revenue will depend on our ability to penetrate the market, obtain positive coverage policies from additional third-party payers, obtain reimbursement and/or enter into contracts with additional third-party payers, and increase reimbursement rates for tests performed.
 Finally, should we recognize revenue from payers on an accrual basis and later determine the judgments underlying estimated reimbursement change, our financial results could be negatively impacted in future quarters.